michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0129.md

 - v: load or burden; encumber
 - v: impose a task upon, assign a responsibility to
 ### Family
-saddle: saddled, saddler, saddlery, saddles, saddling, unsaddle+;saddler: saddlers;saddlery: saddleries;unsaddle: unsaddled, unsaddles, unsaddling
+- saddle: saddled, saddler, saddlery, saddles, saddling, unsaddle+
+- saddler: saddlers
+- saddlery: saddleries
+- unsaddle: unsaddled, unsaddles, unsaddling
 ### Examples
 - “It’s the same situation, financially struggling and trying to get myself back into the saddle,” Mr. Canunayon said.
 - The expansion will add 14,000 square feet to the Saddle Peak Lodge to provide more room for the ski school and additional lockers.